Rekyt/taxonomic_harmonization_lecture/README.md

 ## License

-These materials are made available following the CC-BY-NC 3.0 License.
+These materials are made available following the [CC-BY 4.0 License](https://creativecommons.org/licenses/by/4.0/).